 DASM training covers:

-The comprehensive curriculum incorporates multiple methodologies to develop targeted approaches for specific contexts which is quintessential in agile implementation and reflects DASM philosophy.
+The comprehensive curriculum incorporates multiple methodologies to develop targeted approaches for specific contexts, which is quintessential in agile implementation and reflects DASM philosophy.

 The DASM exam has 50 questions that must be completed in 90 minutes, and has a pass mark of 60%.
 Even with a more generous pass mark compared to CSM, the exam can be more challenging because of its broader content.